dlt/speech-to-text-input/README.md

 ## Features

+- **System Tray Interface**: Control everything from the system tray - no terminal needed
 - **Wake Word Activation**: Say "transcribe" (English) or "transcreva" (Portuguese) to start recording
-- **Customizable Wake Words**: Set your own wake words via command-line arguments
+- **Customizable Wake Words**: Set your own wake words via command-line arguments or system tray
 - **Auto-Typing**: Transcribed text is automatically typed at your current cursor position
 - **Multi-Language Support**: Works with both English and Portuguese
 - **Real-Time Processing**: Uses VAD (Voice Activity Detection) to detect when you stop speaking